efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 ## The Endpoint Deployed

-The `docker` directory contains a simple FastAPI endpoint implementation GET and POST FastAPI endpoints.
+The `docker` directory contains a simple FastAPI implementation of GET and POST FastAPI endpoints.
 This Docker image will be deployed as the lone task in the ECS cluster.

 ## Prerequisites